pymc-devs/pytensor/doc/extending/inplace.rst

 While some operations will operate inplace on their inputs, some might simply destroy or corrupt them.
 For example, an :class:`Op` could do temporary calculations right in its inputs.
-If that is the case, Pytensor also needs to be notified.
-The way to notify Pytensor is to assume that some output operated inplace on whatever inputs are changed or corrupted by the :class:`Op` (even if the output does not technically reuse any of the input(s)'s memory).
+If that is the case, PyTensor also needs to be notified.
+The way to notify PyTensor is to assume that some output operated inplace on whatever inputs are changed or corrupted by the :class:`Op` (even if the output does not technically reuse any of the input(s)'s memory).
 From there, go to the previous section.